augustinechang1/TED-Talk-Prediction/README.md

 - The most painstaking process was cleaning & preprocessing of data.
 Using numpy and pandas, we created columns of individual features according to its categorical & continuous state and converted it to a dataframe.
 First OLS regression did not return statistically significant results, so we scaled the data to create a more accurate relationship between target and features, resulting in __70% R-squared__ and __p-values under 1%__.
 So, feel free to observe our data without your colored glasses.

-- During the process we were able to perform explanatory analysis and create dope graphs.
+- Throughout the process we were able to perform explanatory analysis, create dope graphs and answer some critical questions.
 Here are some:

 ## What type of videos will get most views?